ivmarkp/Coding-Practice-Problems/README.md

 # Coding Practice Problems
 ## Classical
 Some "must-know-how-to-solve" problems (with their variants).
-Come up with solutions better that naive ones.
  1. Fibonacci Numbers
   a.
 [Given a number n, print the Fibonacci sequence upto n.](../master/Classical/1A.cc)
   b.
 [Find the nth Fibonacci number.](../master/Classical/1B.cc)